IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Log-and-trace-files.md

 ### Node.js logs

-By default, CICS writes Node.js log files on z/OS to the `/tmp` directory.
+By default, CICS® writes Node.js log files on z/OS to the `/tmp` directory.
 However, the `generate bundle` command creates a number of files including `nodejsapps/<my app name>.profile` (often referred to as the Node.js profile), which you can edit to specify a more convenient log file location.
 Such logs get written to the directory referenced by the environment variable `WORK_DIR`.
 For example, you might edit your Node.js profile so that it includes the line:

 ```properties
 WORK_DIR=/u/<your user id>/nodelogs
 ```

-This causes CICS to write all Node.js logs to the specified directory.
+This causes CICS® to write all Node.js logs to the specified directory.

 Files typically written to `WORK_DIR` include: